SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/manage-ha/update-db-copies.md

 Multiple database copies can be seeded simultaneously.
 However, when seeding multiple copies simultaneously, you must seed only the database file, and omit the content index catalog.
 You can do this by using the  _DatabaseOnly_ parameter with the [Update-MailboxDatabaseCopy](http://technet.microsoft.com/library/37ebb66a-382e-4fd9-81f8-795f776a87b1.aspx) cmdlet.

 > [!NOTE]
-> If you don't use the  _DatabaseOnly_ parameter when seeding multiple targets from the same source, the task will fail with SeedInProgressException error FE1C6491.
+> If you don't use the  _DatabaseOnly_ parameter when seeding multiple targets from the same source, the task will fail with  `SeedInProgressException` error  `FE1C6491`.

 Looking for other management tasks related to mailbox database copies?
 Check out [Managing mailbox database copies](http://technet.microsoft.com/library/06df16b4-f209-4d3a-8c68-0805c745f9b2.aspx).

 ## What do you need to know before you begin?

 - Estimated time to complete this task: 2 minutes, plus the time to seed the database copy, which depends on a variety of factors, such as the size of the database, the speed, available bandwidth and latency of the network, and storage speeds.

+- To open the EAC, see [Exchange admin center in Exchange 2016](../../architecture/client-access/exchange-admin-center.md).
+To open the Exchange Management Shell, see [Open the Exchange Management Shell](http://technet.microsoft.com/library/63976059-25f8-4b4f-b597-633e78b803c0.aspx).

 - You need to be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the "Mailbox database copies" entry in the [High availability and site resilience permissions](../../permissions/feature-permissions/ha-permissions.md) topic.